openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 ![NICKs page](img/NICs.png)

 The link will lead to the ‘Edit’ modal where the changes will be shown and users will have the option to clear them.
+If the user hasn't restarted the VM yet, we will add a  “Pending changes” label  beside the  items that have been changed.

 ![Edit NICK modal](img/EditNIC.png)